 This degree is currently available only to members of staff and to people who have an existing relationship with the University.

-The PhD by Works in the Public Domain allows researchers who have a substantial body of published research to gain a PhD on the basis of that research and a contextual statement.
+The PhD by Publication allows researchers who have a substantial body of published research to gain a PhD on the basis of that research and a contextual statement.
 The contextual statement is developed under the supervision of a supervisory team.
 The same requirements of originality and the same definition of research apply to this work as to the PhD thesis.

 ABOUT THIS COURSE

 King Alfred or West Downs, University of Winchester